TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 # Amazons special rules

-Here is the translation of the previously adapted rules for **Warhammer: The Old World**.

-These rules have been formatted to fit the terminology (Keywords, Weapon Profiles) found in the current rulebook.

----

-## Amazons Special Rules (TOW Adaptation)

 ### Blades of the Ancients
 *These weapons, remnants of a forgotten era, are technological artefacts of unknown origin—rumoured to be much sought-after High Age relics.
 The gems set within the hilt blaze with the captive fires of a falling star, offering both protection and offensive power.*